 We are party to an employment agreement with Mr. Christopher.
 When entered into, this agreement was thought to be in line with market practice and enabled us to be competitive and retain top talent.
 As discussed below under the heading "Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table - Employment Agreement," the agreement provides that our Chief Executive Officer will be entitled to receive certain severance payments and benefits upon a resignation for "good reason," a termination without "cause" (as each is defined in the employment agreement), or upon a resignation in connection with a "change in control" (as defined in the employment agreement).
 We provide this ability to resign following a change in control as an added incentive and reward for Mr. Christopher to remain employed through the consummation of the change in control and to ensure the completion of such event which should ultimately deliver value to our stockholders.
 Mr. Christopher's employment agreement had previously provided for a gross-up payment to cover excise taxes imposed by the "golden parachute" regulations under Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended, however, on February 14, 2013, the Company and Mr. Christopher executed an amendment to Mr. Christopher's employment agreement, at the request of Mr. Christopher and without any additional consideration, which eliminated the gross-up provisions from his employment agreement.
+On July 26, 2016, the Company and Mr. Christopher executed another amendment to Mr. Christopher's employment agreement which changed the manner in which the bonus component of Mr. Christopher's severance is calculated.
+Pursuant to the amendment, the bonus component of Mr. Christopher's severance will be an amount equal to the greater of (x) the target bonus for the year in which Mr. Christopher's termination of employment occurs and (v) the target bonus for the year immediately preceding the year in which Mr. Christopher's termination of employment occurs, in each case, as established by the Company for such year.
+In addition, Mr. Christopher will be entitled to receive a pro-rata bonus for the year of termination, determined based on actual performance, in the event of a termination by us without cause or by Mr. Christopher for good reason.

-Our employment agreement with Mr. Christopher also provides us with a certain level of protection against competition and solicitation of customers and employees if his employment is terminated.
+Our employment agreement with Mr. Christopher provides us with a certain level of protection against competition and solicitation of customers and employees if his employment is terminated.
 These restrictive covenants exist to protect our business, as Mr. Christopher has longstanding relationships with a number of our customers.